Thomas Rowley (runholder): Early life

 Rowley was the eldest son of Thomas Rowley (1797–1877), a headmaster of Bridgnorth Grammar School.

 Rowley senior joined the Canterbury Association on 10 April 1851 as a committee member.
 He purchased land from the association in Canterbury, New Zealand.
 Rowley junior bought land at Barrys Bay at the head of Akaroa Harbour; rural section (RS) 63 (it is believed, though, that Rowley senior paid for this).
 Rowley senior bought RS 85 west of Christchurch in the Riccarton area, from which the suburb of Middleton developed.
-Rowley senior was chosen as the Dean-designate for the yet to be built ChristChurch Cathedral, but he never came out to the colony.
+Rowley senior was chosen as the Dean-designate for the yet to be built Christ Church Cathedral, but he never came out to the colony.
 His appointment upset Bishop Selwyn, and the proposed cathedral chapter was dropped again until the cathedral was built.